-The following listing is displayed.
+The following listing is a sample of what is displayed.
 The Pos value is the absolute position of the image in the dataset.
+The image listed first is the most recent image, relative position 0.
+The next image is the second most recent image, relative position -1...